Row breaks out over Greek medicine supplies

-LONDON Wholesalers trading medicines across European borders have criticized a suggestion by manufacturers that Greek exports should be restricted to prevent shortages of life-saving drugs in the country.
+LONDON Wholesalers trading medicines across European borders have criticised a suggestion by manufacturers that Greek exports should be restricted to prevent shortages of life-saving drugs in the country.

 Such trade, which allows traders to buy products in low-cost markets and sell them where prices are higher, is allowed under EU free trade rules.
 But drugmakers have argued this could suck supplies out of Greece if Athens leaves the euro and prices in euro terms fall sharply.